 Today’s Wonder of the Day was inspired by Mimi.
 Mimi Wonders, “what is Ramadan?”
 Thanks for WONDERing with us, Mimi!

 Muslims pray often during Ramadan.
-In addition to the five daily prayers that Muslims pray each day, they also recite a special Ramadan prayer—called the "Taraweeh Prayer" (or "Night Prayer")—which is two to three times longer than their daily prayers.
+In addition to the five daily prayers, they also recite a special Ramadan prayer—called the Taraweeh Prayer (English "Night Prayer")—which is two to three times longer than their daily prayers.

 Traditionally, the evening meal is a special time to visit with family and friends.
 Some families also exchange gifts when they get together.
 In the morning, fasting begins again.

 Why do Muslims celebrate Ramadan?
 The reason centers on the Laylat-al-Qadr ( English: "Night of Power").
 Muslims believe it was on this night that Allah delivered the Quran (the Muslim holy book) to the Prophet Muhammad.

 The Laylat-al-Qadr is the holiest night of the year in Islam.
 It occurs on an odd-numbered night during the last 10 days of Ramadan (either the 21, 23, 25, 27, or 29, depending on the year).
 Muslims believe it is on this night that Allah determines the course of the world for the year to come.

 At the end of the month, Ramadan comes to a close with the feast of Eid-Ul-Fitr (English: "Feast of Fast Breaking").
 Friends and families gather together for large meals.
 Many cities also have large celebrations.